Vitest

 note

-Vitest is for unit and integration tests only.
+Vitest covers unit, integration, and component-level visual regression tests (via browser mode โ see the Visual Regression Testing with Vitest recipe).
 For end-to-end testing (user flows, cross-browser compatibility), pair it with Playwright or Cypress.

 - Official Vitest docs